Create and deploy DHCPv6 reserved addresses.

 Navigate to the IPv6 network level and select an address from the list.

 The address must either be in the unassigned or DHCP reserved state.
-IPv6 addresses that have already been assigned as static addresses cannot be modified to the DHCP reserved address.
+IPv6 addresses that have already been assigned as static addresses can't be modified to the DHCP reserved address.

 - Under Select Action, choose DHCP Reserved from the Type of Action drop-down menu.